markonikolas/colossal-potato/README.md

 ## Prerequisite

-You will need to install Docker, docker-compose & node in order to run this project
+You will need to install Docker, docker-compose / Docker Compose plugin & node in order to run this project

 ## Starting the project